LaFoye-ST/odin-recipes/README.md

 So i've made it to 61% of the Foundations section, working on the landing page.
 Made some decent progress, getting a bit stuck need a break.
 July 16th ~6:15pm

+coppying this into the odin-lead-landing-page ,, see you there.